rurubound/arduino-shock-collar/README.txt

 Notes
 [1] In Smouldery's code, the delays were 741 and 247, presumably to
     allow for code overhead.
-We clock using micros() to keep the bit timing aligned, and any variation due to overhead appears when the data is off (0).
+We clock using micros() to keep the bit timing aligned.
+The off delay is actually processed at the start of each bit, so we don't have to worry about how long the inter-bit processing takes - we just wait the remaining time before starting the on pulse of the next bit.
 The actual device doesn't seem too fussy.
+(The receiver code allows for a lot of slop in the timings, mainly to allow for delays between samples.)
 [2] Smouldery's code had the key and power at 17 and 7 bits
     respectively.
 Experimentation showed that a 17th "key" bit is not used as part of the identity (i.e setting it to 1 or 0 did not affect whether a collar responded), and that the fields are as above with a 16 bit key and 8 bit power field.
-Power values above 100 are accepted but appear to do the same thing as power 100.
+Power values above 101-255 are accepted, but appear to simply be treated as 100.

+-- Example code --

+The code comes with two example / utility sketches.
+See the comments within them for finer details.

+examples/shock-collar-serial.ino

+This sketch provides a simple interface that can be used by scripts running on a host computer to control a collar.

+examples/shock-collar-remote.ino

+This sketch provides a demonstration of the ShockCollarRemote object, which can be used to identify what a collar remote is sending (e.g. to allow a collar and controller to be given the same

 -- Author --